Battle of Gołąb: Background

-The battle
+Battle

 Swedish army crossed the frozen Vistula near Kazimierz Dolny, surprising a Polish regiment stationed there.
 The Swedes then moved along right bank of the river, reaching Golab, where they surprised the scattered Polish forces.
 Swedish front guard, under General Horn and Count Valdemar Christian of Schleswig-Holstein opened fire, moving forwards.
 This caused retreat of Polish forces, which was stopped by Czarniecki, who ordered a counter-attack.